 Lower the Opacity of the layer to 20%.
 This way we'll get more space for brighter lighting.

+There's too much space between the light and darkest of shadows in our picture.
+To eliminate it, create a New Layer and use dark gray to fill the black areas, leaving darkness only in the crevices.
 A lesson to take from here: black, just like white, is an extremely powerful color.
 It doesn't occur in nature too often, except at night.
 Look around and try to find truly black shadows.
 Are there any?
 The conclusion is that they're rare, and hence they don't look natural when you use too many of them.
 My advice for realistic painting is to avoid black at all costs, leaving it only for crevices.

+It's a good time to add textures.
+I'm going to use rocks from texturemate.
 Paste the texture and change its Blending Mode to Overlay, and Opacity to around 40%.
 Then use the Free Transform Tool (Control-T) in Warp mode to adjust the shape to the perspective.

 Don't limit yourself to only one texture!
 You can put them everywhere, changing their size and shape.